Prescriptive authority for psychologists movement: Opposition

 Prescriptive authority for psychologists has been controversial, even within the healthcare community, which has created entire organizations dedicated to objecting to prescriptive authority for clinical psychologists.
-Specifically, critics within the medical profession have expressed concern that they have no medical training.
-The current RxP model explicitly states that this movement includes no medical training, but this can be accomplished with a master's degree in psychopharmacology, typically from a postdoctoral education program at a professional school.
-Some opponents claim this would culminate in substantially fewer years and hours compared to physician assistants and nurse practitioners, who are granted full prescriptive authority, and can elect to specialize in psychiatry, unlike the majority of psychologists.
-However, proponents have rebutted this assertion by describing their sequence of training (e.g., 4-year undergraduate degree, 5-year doctoral degree, 1-year internship, 1-year residency/fellowship, 2-year master's degree in psychopharmacology, national psychopharmacology exam, supervised clinical experience).
+Critics within the medical profession have expressed concerns that psychologists receive no formalized medical training or experience managing medical or pharmacologic aspects of patient care.
+The current RxP model explicitly states that this movement includes no medical training, but contends that this can be adequately achieved with a master's degree in psychopharmacology, typically from a postdoctoral education program at a professional school.
+Critics respond that the proposed master's coursework (usually around 450 academic hours) falls vastly short of the training undertaken by psychiatrists (at least 15,000 clinical hours between medical school and residency), and lacks training in direct patient care typical of physician assistant and nurse practitioner programs.

+Proponents of the RxP model have rebutted these assertions by describing their lengthy sequence of training (e.g., 4-year undergraduate degree, 5-year doctoral degree, 1-year internship, 1-year residency/fellowship, 2-year master's degree in psychopharmacology, national psychopharmacology exam, supervised clinical experience).
 In addition, survey research comparing prescribing psychologists' training against that of nurse practitioners and physician assistants has demonstrated that when presented with un-labeled training programs side-by-side, prescribing psychologists' training is perceived to be more rigorous overall than that of psychiatric nurse practitioners or physicians assistants in their ability to prescribe psychiatric medication.
 This perception was found to be true of physicians, mid-level providers, psychologists, non-prescribing therapists, and general members of the public.